Powerful statistical inference for nested data using sufficient summary statistics: Analysis of emergency-braking-related brain activity

 Figure~\ref{fig:erp} (top left) shows the deviation of EEG and EMG signals in emergency braking situations from signals obtained during normal driving periods as a function of time after stimulus.
-For each participant, a two-sample t-test was conducted (Eq.~\eqref{eq:meanDifference}).
-Assuming a random-effects model, the within-subject (i.e., within-participant) variance was estimated using Eq.~\eqref{eq:meanDifferenceVariance}, while the between-subject variance was estimated using Eq.~\eqref{eq:DersimonianLaird}.
-Results are presented in terms of the absolute value of the group-level z-score, which was computed using inverse-variance-weighting as described in Algorithm~\ref{algo:invVar}.
+For each participant, the mean difference between the two driving conditions was computed (Eq.~\eqref{eq:meanDifference}).
+Assuming a random-effects model, the within-subject (i.e., within-participant) variance was estimated using Eq.~\eqref{eq:meanDifferenceVariance}, while the between-subject variance was estimated using Eq.~\eqref{eq:DersimonianLaird}. {We tested for Pearson correlations between subject-level mean differences and corresponding within-subject standard deviations and found strong significant positive correlations for almost all time points post-stimulus at both electrodes.
+As, under these circumstances, inverse-variance weighting is expected to produce biased results, we resorted to using the sufficient-summary-statistics approach in combination with equal weights for each subject.} Results are presented in terms of the absolute value of the group-level z-score, which was computed using equal weighting along the lines of Algorithm~\ref{algo:invVar}.
 It is apparent that the brain activity measured by EEG exhibits a significant amount of emergency-braking-related information at an earlier point in time than the activity measured at the right leg muscle, but is superseded in terms of class separability by the EMG later on.
 This result reflects the decision-making process that is taking place in the brain prior to the execution of the physical braking movement.

 The top right panel of Figure~\ref{fig:erp} depicts the same EEG time course in comparison to the curve obtained under the fixed-effect model.
 Compared to the RE model, the FE model leads to an inflation of z-scores starting 300\,ms post-stimulus.
-Note that this is consistent with the result of Cochran's Q-test for effect size heterogeneity \cite{Cochran1954} indicating non-zero between-subject variability after 200\,ms post-stimulus ($p < 0.05$), but not before.
+Note that this is consistent with the result of Cochran's Q-test for effect size heterogeneity \citep{Cochran1954} indicating non-zero between-subject variability after 200\,ms post-stimulus ($p < 0.05$), but not before.

-The bottom left panel of Figure~\ref{fig:erp} depicts the difference between the inverse-variance-weighted sufficient-summary-statistic approach and the naive summary-statistic approach implemented as a paired t-test for differences in the subject-wise means of the two conditions.
-As expected, the inverse-variance-weighted approach achieves a higher power than the naive approach by taking the subject-level variances into account.
+The bottom left panel of Figure~\ref{fig:erp} depicts the difference between the equal-weighting sufficient-summary-statistic approach and the naive summary-statistic approach implemented as a paired t-test for differences in the subject-wise means of the two conditions.
+As expected, the equal-weighting approach achieves a higher power than the naive approach (at least during later time points) by taking the subject-level variances into account.